Master of Engineering (MEng) in Computer Science and Engineering

-- 12 of the remaining 24 units must be departmental courses at the 400 level or above.
-Of these 12 units, 9 units must be at the 500 level.
+- 12 of the 24 units must be CSE departmental courses at the 400 level or above.
+Of these 12 units, 9 units must be at the 500 level or above.

 - With departmental approval, up to 12 units may be taken from outside of the department.
 Such approval is contingent upon the credits being for suitably technical graduate-level content.
 To count more than 6 units from outside of the CSE department, an appropriate justification for the additional increment must be provided by the adviser and student.
 Departmental approval will be evaluated with increasing stringency for each additional increment.

 - Up to 15 units of 400-level courses can count for graduate credit.

 - None of the 30 units may be taken as independent study (i.e., CSE 400 or CSE 500).

 - CSE courses with an "N" designation do not count toward the master's degree.